Phlow/feeling-responsive/_posts/2016-11-12-iot-in-the-city-collider-report.md

 For the next hour, participants broke into four teams to discuss, brainstorm and curate project concepts.
 The projects that emerged featured a wide variety of ideas:

-* Libraries could lend out not just books, CDs and videos but also sensors that could be deployed by residents to gather data about the city
+*	**Participatory sensing for community empowerment**: Libraries could lend out not just books, CDs and videos but also sensors that could be deployed by residents to gather data about the city.
+The project aims to create a community 'living lab' where people could place sensors in areas that they don’t feel safe.
-* Placing sensors on dogs would allow people to gauge how busy parks are at a particular time, and help decide whether to make a trip or not.
+*	**Park Sensing** Placing sensors on dogs would allow people to gauge how busy parks are at a particular time, and help decide whether to make a trip or not.
+We could also tag children’s buggies and park benches so that we could map out particular types of usage.
-* Incentivising people to take and upload photos of how full their local recycling bins are, would prevent  top-floor tenement dwellers don't make a wasted journey (and dump their recycling into general waste).
+*	**Your Glass Bin is Half Full!**: Incentivising people to take and upload photos of how full their local recycling bins are would prevent top-floor tenement dwellers from making a wasted journey (and dumping their recycling into general waste).
+We could could do this tby developing an app which would give micro-payments to responsible citizens and help to create value within a community.
-* Placing digital displays on the outside of buses that visualise how full they are and how many car journeys they are saving could help encourage more sustainable travel.
+*	**Sustainable Travel through empowerment and reward**: Placing digital displays on the outside of buses that visualise how full they are and how many car journeys they are saving could help encourage more sustainable travel.

 Collectively, there was a feeling that we need think first and foremost about people and communities, then about data, and finally how IoT technology can play a supporting role.